MAT-IV/MAT-IV.github.io/hobby.md

     </div>
     <div class="team-card-body">
       <h2>3D Print Projects</h2>
-      <p class="team-meta">Category: CAD & Prototyping · Status: Ongoing</p>
+      <p class="team-meta">Started: May 2018</p>
       <p>
-        I use 3D printing for functional prototypes and small fixtures, from FPV mounting hardware to organization tools and mechanical test pieces.
+        I use 3D printing for functional prototypes, small fixtures, and more recently artwork.
+I am currently using a Bambu-Labs X1C with AMS, but started out with a Creality Ender-5.
       </p>
       <ul>
         <li>Designed and printed custom brackets, camera mounts, and small fixtures from scratch in CAD.</li>